There are lots and lots and lots of magical castles in Germany … but if you’re headed to see Schloss Neuschwanstein, we have your go-to guide.

 Take A Day Trip From Munich

 You can get to the village of Hohenschwangau from a few cities in Bavaria, but Munich is a good jumping off point if you’d also like to admire this famous city.
+We have your total guide for Munich here.

 From Munich Haupbanhof, take a train to Füssen.
 It takes about 2-2.5 hours, and one-way tickets cost around $30 (plus or minus a few dollars — Look up times and prices here).
 Once in Füssen, take either the 73 bus (direction Steingaden / Garmisch-Partenkirchen) or 78 bus (direction Schwangau), getting off at Hohenschwangau.
 Most people will be getting off here, so it’s hard to miss.